 You can publish reports and dashboards created in Power BI Desktop directly to a workspace using Power BI Service.
-Once the report is published, you can share it with others.
+If you have a free Power BI account, you can publish a report to your own workspace.
+If you have a Power BI Pro license, you can share a report with others.